 Q. Are there any projects we can support through Congo Week?

 A. Yes, the Congo Connect Youth Initiative is the premier project supported through Congo Week.

 1. Organize an event or a series of events focusing on Congo during Congo Week.

 2. Reach out to as many student and community organizations as possible to participate in Congo Week.

 3. Include journalism and communications students in the Congo Week effort.

 4. Encourage individuals and organizations in your local community to join the students in participating in Congo Week.

 5. Reach out to campus and local media to cover Congo Week activities.

 7. Develop database of students interested in remaining engaged in issues around the Congo.

 8. Encourage professors to give students credit for participating in Congo week.

-10. Encourage your campus administration to issue an official statement deploring the deaths of nearly 6 million Congolese and the hundreds of thousands of women raped.
+10. Encourage your campus administration or city council to issue an official statement or pass a resolution deploring the deaths of an estimated 6 million Congolese.